tancrescens/bus-tracker/README.md

 ## How to Run?
 ### Method 1: Click on the link
-Click on the link below to run this project on your default browser [Run Real Time Bus Tracker](https://tancrescens.github.io/bus-tracker)
+Click on the link below to run this project on your default browser<br>
+[Run Real Time Bus Tracker](https://tancrescens.github.io/bus-tracker)

 ### Method 2: Download and run on your browser